 - Like Tennis Palace, this facility was built for the 1940 Olympic Games. - Olympic Stadium is used for a wide variety of sporting events and concerts.
-It features a large tower, which affords views of the entire city. - Over the course of 2012, Helsinki will play host to a number of large-scale sporting events, from the European Track and Field Championships to the Ice Hockey World Championships. - performance and rock concert (for example, U2, in August 2010, an event that attracted more than 100,000 fans over the course of two nights).
+It features a large tower, which affords views of the entire city. - Over the course of 2012, Helsinki will play host to a number of large-scale sporting events, from the European Track and Field Championships to the Ice Hockey World Championships. - The stadium also plays host to the occasional opera performance and rock concert (for example, U2, in August 2010, an event that attracted more than 100,000 fans over the course of two nights).
 However, no visual artists' interventions have taken place there to date.